 Sequestration's Damaging Effects on Nonprofits and Communities They Serve

-The sequestration cuts will hurt the work of almost every charitable nonprofit in America – even nonprofits that do not receive any direct government funding.
+However, cuts made under sequestration are undermining the ability of nonprofits to maintain programs and services, much less to expand them to meet the growing needs that have resulted.
+If allowed to continue, the sequestration cuts will hurt the work of nearly every charitable nonprofit in America – even nonprofits that do not receive any direct government funding.
 Here’s how:

 Increased Community Needs

-Expanded Needs: Sequestration cuts hit basic needs, too, so when individuals experience cuts in services – such as treatments for 373,000 seriously mentally ill adults and disturbed children, housing assistance for 125,000, and shelter for 100,000 homeless2 – many will develop additional needs, thus compounding strains on communities.
+Expanded Needs: Sequestration cuts hit basic needs, too, so when individuals experience cuts in services – such as early education for 57,000 children and shelter for 100,000 homeless3 – many will develop additional needs, thus compounding strains on the communities nonprofits serve.

 Indirect Funding Losses: Less obvious but just as real and damaging will be multiple ways that the cuts will create collateral damage by hitting virtually every charitable nonprofit, such as the following ways:

-- Reallocated funding: When seeing the extent of funding cuts to basic human needs, some individuals, foundations, and corporations will shift their normal giving from, for example, arts, environment, and education, to instead help people survive, thus creating huge and sudden funding gaps for other organizations.
+- Reallocated funding: When seeing the extent of funding cuts to basic human needs, some individuals, foundations, and corporations will shift their normal giving from organizations working in the arts, environment, education, and elsewhere to those providing safety-net services, thus creating huge and sudden funding gaps for other organizations.

 - Loss of charitable contributions: With the cuts directly and indirectly taking income from millions of individuals, those individuals will not be able to continue their traditional support of their neighbors through donations – and many other Americans, fearful that they could wind up in the same situation, will hold onto their funds more.

-See 2012 State of the Sector Survey, Nonprofit Finance Fund.
+Nonprofit Finance Fund, 2012 State of the Sector Survey